Enjoying our puzzle hints?

 Why is “TOTORO” in the Green group?

-a character from the Studio Ghibli film 'My Neighbor Totoro', also related to the band name
+a character from the movie 'My Neighbor Totoro', also the name of a band

 Green group — STARTING WITH FOUR-LETTER '80S BANDS